Date: September 15, 2024

 ABOUT THE COURSE

-This 2-hour webinar will encourage participants to consider themselves and to reflect on how their understanding of self-influences their interactions with others.
+This 2-hour workshop will encourage participants to consider themselves and to reflect on how their understanding of self-influences their interactions with others.

-Participants will learn tools during the webinar that can be used to help inform:
+Participants will learn tools that can be used to help inform:

 The webinar will be a combination of lecture, didactic teaching, and discussion amongst break-out groups.